 At Digital Storyteller, we have adopted similar strategies when working with Facebook.
 Each of our clients has a Facebook page to which we share organic content.
 We produce custom content weekly and share blog posts, visuals, infographics, videos, and more.

-We pinpoint each client’s strongest posts and work with them one on one to set a realistic budget to boost posts.
+We pinpoint each client’s strongest posts and work with them one-on-one to set a realistic budget to boost posts.
 Following post boosts, we delve into reporting to assess the success of each given boost.

-Compared to its competitors, engagement with brands on Instagram is 10 times higher than Facebook, 54 times higher than Pinterest, and 84 times higher than Twitter.
-Safe to say they’re doing pretty well for themselves.
+Compared to its competitors, engagement with brands on Instagram is 10 times higher than on Facebook, 54 times higher than on Pinterest, and 84 times higher than on Twitter.
+Safe to say they’re doing pretty well!

 But how can you tailor your Instagram account to your audience?
 Like Facebook, Instagram offers a pay-to-play option by boosting your posts to a relevant audience.
 That being said, this doesn’t hold quite as much power with Instagram as it does with Facebook.

+But why?
 Instagram’s goal is to create organic experiences for its users.
 Its algorithm pays attention to what videos users watch, what they like, which hashtags and account types they follow, and what engagement types they utilize.